murexrobotics/docs/src/prog/onboarding/welcome.md

 > *“An idiot admires complexity, a genius admires simplicity.”*
 ― Terry Davis, Creator of Temple OS

 MUREX Programming is hard.
-We write code in various languages, that run on a veriety of platforms that have access to various types of tooling.
+We write code in various languages, that run on a variety of platforms that have access to various types of tooling.
 We have to make sure that all of these components work together in a way that is efficient and robust.
 It is easy to get lost in the complexity of the system, but we must always strive to keep things simple.
 It is impossible to write perfect code, but we must always strive to write good code.
 No one member of the team is expected to know everything, but we must always strive to learn more.

 ## Required Software